vlfeat/matconvnet/README.md

 The implementation of the computational blocks in this library, and in particular of the convolution operator, is inspired by [Caffe](http://caffe.berkeleyvision.org).

+We gratefully acknowledge the support of NVIDIA Corporation with the donation of the GPUs used to develop this software.

 ## Changes